MussaMilanzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15.
 "Let’s move " moves all files beginning with an uppercase letter to the directory /tmp/u Task 16.
 "Clean Emacs " deletes all files in the current working directory that end with the character with tidle symbol Task 17.
 "Tree" creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Task 18.
+"Life is a series of commas, not periods" lists all the files and directories of the current directory with commas, slash etc